dotnet/AspNetDocs/aspnet/whitepapers/what-is-new-in-aspnet-mvc.md

 ---
 # What's New in ASP.NET MVC 2

 > This document describes new features and improvements introduced in ASP.NET MVC 2.
-This document is also available for [Download](https://download.microsoft.com/download/F/1/6/F16F9AF9-8EF4-4845-BC97-639791D5699C/WhatIsNewInMVC_2.pdf)

 [Introduction](#_TOC1)
 [Upgrading an ASP.NET MVC 1.0 Project to ASP.NET MVC 2](#_TOC2)